 Using Rubber and Hose Clamps: Clean rag, a piece of sheet rubber, and two or more worm-gear hose clamps to fit the pipe

-Replacing Pipe or Fittings: Replacement PVC pipes & fittings, PVC pipe primer, and PVC solvent glue with an applicator
+Replacing Pipe or Fittings: Replacement PVC pipes & fittings, PVC pipe primer, and PVC solvent glue with an applicator.

 Best PVC Pipe Leak Repair Methods

-By Using Rubber and Silicone Tape:
+By Using Rubber and Silicone Tape

 Rubber and silicone tape is thick heavy-duty, stretchy, gummy, and can stick to itself.
 These tapes work best on cracks in the pipe but not in the joints.
 Keep that fact in mind to avoid making any mistakes.

-- To check the quality of your work, you will need to test the repair by running water through the drain and watching the repair area for leaks.
+• To check the quality of your work, you will need to test the repair by running water through the drain and watching the repair area for leaks.
 Repair tape is a temporary solution; you should replace the damaged part of the pipe or fitting ASAP.

-PVC Pipe Repairing Using Fiberglass Wrap:
+PVC Pipe Repairing Using Fiberglass Wrap

-- Again cleaning and drying the pipe thoroughly of residue and moisture will be the first step.
+• Again cleaning and drying the pipe thoroughly of residue and moisture will be the first step.
 The patch fabric will bond best with the pipe, which is dry and free of impurities.

-- Cut a piece of fibreglass tape or wrap it to apply it around the leaky area.
+• Cut a piece of fibreglass tape or wrap it to apply it around the leaky area.
 Wet the fibreglass tape and wrap it tightly around the damaged area.
 Keep the tape extended at least two inches on both sides for best results.
 Following the manufacturer’s instructions will be advisable.

-- Give some time for the activated resin in the fibreglass to harden fully – It should not take more than 15 -20 minutes.
+• Give some time for the activated resin in the fibreglass to harden fully – It should not take more than 15 -20 minutes.

-PVC Pipe Repair Using Epoxy:
+PVC Pipe Repair Using Epoxy

 Repair Epoxy is used to bond with both PVC pipe and joints, and it comes in both putty and liquid forms.

-- Utilize a clean cotton cloth to clean and dry the pipe well.
+• Utilize a clean cotton cloth to clean and dry the pipe well.
 The epoxy will bond with the pipe and fittings only when dry and clean.

-- These products also have some syringe forms, which eliminates the mixing part for the users as they are self-mixing.
+• These products also have some syringe forms, which eliminates the mixing part for the users as they are self-mixing.
 Just press the plungers connected side-by-side.
 The liquid epoxy material created by the syringe can be spread over the area directly by the syringe applicator on the damaged area.
 Other epoxy products require hand mixing to make a putty-like material which needs to be manually applied to the damaged area of the pipe using a disposable putty knife.

-- Liquid epoxy is better than putty if you’re working with tight spaces.
+• Liquid epoxy is better than putty if you’re working with tight spaces.
 Once mixed, you will have little time to apply the epoxy to the damaged area as soon as the mixture is created.

-- Apply the mixture properly to the leaking area of the pipe.
+• Apply the mixture properly to the leaking area of the pipe.
 It is recommended to run a bead of epoxy around the entire joint.

 Engaging Read – PVC Pipes: Schedule 40 VS 80

-Fix PVC Pipe Leak Using Rubber and Hose Clamps:
+Fix PVC Pipe Leak Using Rubber and Hose Clamps

 Rubber tapes and hose clamps utilize compression to repair small leaks in PVC pipes.
 It’s a great temporary solution for leak pipes without you having to visit the supply store.
-If the leak is restricted to one area, you stick a piece of rubber around it.
+If the leak is restricted to one area, stick a rubber around it.
 Find a patching rubber (an old bicycle tube works well, by the way)

-- Clean the pipe properly using a cotton cloth and dry it, especially in the repair area.
+• Clean the pipe properly using a cotton cloth and dry it, especially in the repair area.

-- Station a pair of worm gear hose clamps over the pipe and rubber patch.
+• Station a pair of worm gear hose clamps over the pipe and rubber patch.
 The clamps should be positioned directly over the ends of the crack in the pipe.
 Tightly hold the hose clamps until you see the rubber being fully compressed.
 Stationed perfectly, the clamps should close the crack completely.

-- As usual, run water through the drain and watch for leaks.
+• As usual, run water through the drain and watch for leaks.
 The repair method is trustworthy, but only for a given time, meaning it’s a temporary fix.
 The rubber tape and hose clamps will become ineffectual as the leak grows.

 Replacing PVC Pipe and Fittings